noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 object MyPoopLive extends MyPoopLive {
   ...
 }
-// step 3
-// define the test version

 // define an object containing getters for the Service
 // ^ for easier to access the service as an environment effect